githubich/kuzi/README.md

 ### Get Kuzi Server on your device
 #### Method 1.
 Using the latest release (recommended)
-Go to the [releases page](https://github.com/ezarcel/kuzi/releases), look for the latest release that contains (RP) in the first lines of the description, download the zip file named `<version number>.zip` & unzip it
+Go to the [releases page](https://github.com/ezarcel/kuzi/releases), look for the latest release that contains (RP) in the first lines of the description, download the zip file named `Kuzi_<version number>.zip` & unzip it

 #### Method 2.
 Cloning the repo (aka latest & buggiest version)
-[Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you haven't already
-Run `git clone https://github.com/ezarcel/kuzi.git` in a terminal/command prompt window
+[Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you haven't already & run `git clone https://github.com/ezarcel/kuzi.git` in a terminal/command prompt window

 ### Install the dependencies
 Install all of this project's dependencies with `sudo npm i`